Xu Yang (footballer, born 1987): Club career

+On 29 January 2026, Xu was given a lifetime ban for match-fixing by the Chinese Football Association.

 International career

 Xu Yang would be called-up to the Chinese national football by the Chinese Head coach Gao Hongbo.
 He would make his debut against Iran in a friendly, which China won 1-0 on 1 June 2009, where Xu Yang played as a left winger throughout the game.

 Career statistics

 Statistics accurate as of match played 31 December 2022.